Term of the Moment

 Half a Micrometer in Five Years

-In the 1990s, feature sizes of these AMD CPUs were reduced from 800 nanometers on the left to 350 nanometers on the right (0.8 µm to 0.35 µm).
-That may not seem like much, but half a micrometer back in those days was huge.
+In the 1990s, feature sizes of these AMD CPUs were reduced from 800 nanometers (0.8 µm) on the left to 350 nanometers (0.35 µm) on the right.
+That may not seem like much, but half a micrometer back then was huge.
 See transistor density.
 (Images courtesy of Advanced Micro Devices, Inc.)